harekrishnarai/scs-feed/README.md

 ## 🔍 Overview

 This project automatically generates daily reports on supply chain security incidents, malicious packages, dependency vulnerabilities, and related cybersecurity threats.
 The system monitors multiple RSS feeds and APIs to provide comprehensive coverage of the supply chain security landscape.
+Reports are published to the repository and can be sent directly to users via Telegram notifications.

 ## 📊 What We Monitor